Benson Anang

-Benson Anang (born 1 May 2000) is a Ghanaian professional footballer who currently plays for Žilina in the Fortuna Liga and Ghana and as a defender.
+Benson Anang (born 1 May 2000) is a Ghanaian professional footballer who plays as a defender for Cypriot club Akritas Chlorakas.

 Club career

 MŠK Žilina

 Anang made his Fortuna Liga debut for Žilina against Nitra on 28 July 2018.
 Anang completed 90 minutes of the match, playing as a right back. Žilina won the game 2–1.

 International career

 Anang made his professional debut with the Ghana national team in a friendly 5–0 win over Qatar on 12 October 2020.
 He completed the entirety of the match.